 As a nourishing reproductive tonic, shatavari powder, supplements and teas are often recommended for promoting healthy female menstruation and encouraging greater hormonal balance.
 In Ayurvedic traditions, it is believed to encourage fertility.

-The roots have a cooling demulcent quality which can help to provide soothing actions as an anti-inflammatory agent, especially for the sex organs.
+The roots have a cooling demulcent quality which can help to provide soothing actions as an anti-inflammatory agent, especially for the procreative organs.
 It is additionally a diuretic, a property which can help to relieve bloating and fluid retention.

-Known to help nourish the blood, normalize irregular blood flow and ease PMS, some Ayurvedic practitioners also refer to shatavari as a blood and uterine tonic and menstrual regulator.
+Known to help nourish the blood, normalize blood flow and ease PMS, some Ayurvedic practitioners also refer to shatavari as a blood and uterine tonic and menstrual regulator.

 In some 2018 reviewed research, it was proposed that shatavari might be supportive to certain female reproductive health issues.